 All the ways you can get involved in supporting or learning more about the Ellen MacArthur Cancer Trust.

-Apply today to join the #TrustTribe alongside 50,000+ other runners on the start line on Sunday 26 April 2026.
+We only have 5 places for this event, so don’t delay and apply today to join the #TrustTribe on the start line on Sunday 12 April 2026.
+Entry deadline: Monday 27 October 2025

 CarFest, presented by bp pulse, has proudly supported the Ellen MacArthur Cancer Trust since 2019.
 Founded by radio legend and car enthusiast Chris Evans, the annual family fundraising festival at Laverstoke Park Farm, Hampshire has become one of the UK’s best-known independent summer events.